starchturrets/windows-shenanigans/guide.md

 In addition, you can apply the [Microsoft 365 Security baselines for Enterprise.](https://learn.microsoft.com/en-us/deployoffice/security/security-baseline) It will disable the opening/saving of older file formats as well as unsigned script macros.
 This is not as strong of a security boundary as MDAG, but it should still be helpful for reducing attack surface.
 While tailored for Enterprise Office installs, many policies appear to also be applicable to others such as LTSC 2021.

 The baseline can be downloaded from here: https://www.microsoft.com/en-us/download/details.aspx?id=55319.
 Make sure to select `LGPO.zip` as well.
-After unzipping both files, make sure that `LGPO.exe` is in the `\Scripts\Tools` subdirectory.
+After unzipping both files, move `LGPO.exe` to the `\Scripts\Tools` subdirectory.
 You can then open an admin Powershell in the `\Scripts` subdirectory and run:

 ```
  powershell.exe -ExecutionPolicy unrestricted .\Baseline-LocalInstall.ps1